Holy Spirit Catholic School: Background

 Catholic education in Tuscaloosa started in 1866 at St John the Baptist Catholic Church.
 Bishop Thomas J. Toolen of the Diocese of Mobile approved plans to build a new church and school and in anticipation of the new school Father J.J Cassidy closed St. John's School in 1961.
 Holy Spirit Catholic Church and School were built and officially dedicated by Bishop Toolen on January 27, 1963.
 The original school had grades 1-8 and was staffed by the Benedictine Sisters of Cullman Alabama.
 In 1979, a kindergarten class was added along with additional classrooms, a gymnasium and a cafeteria.
 In 1986, under the leadership of Father John Fallon, funds were secured to add a preschool which was opened in 1987.
 In 1995, a new high school class was made available under the direction of Mr. Michael Burke, principal.
 In January 1996, the building was dedicated by Rev. Bishop David Foley.
 The first graduation of Holy Spirit Catholic High School was held in May 1999.

 Athletics

 Holy Spirit offers volleyball, football, cross country, basketball, softball, baseball, track and field, cheerleading, soccer, golf, and tennis.

-Seven team state championships have been won in the AHSAA:
+Eight team state championships have been won in the AHSAA: